thunknyc/i7t/README.md

 ## Why should you care?

-There are many things to like about Clojure, and none of them are inherently incompatible with inclusion in Scheme[<sup>0</sup>](#0).
+There are many things to like about Clojure, and none of them are inherently incompatible with inclusion in Scheme<sup id="a0">[0](#f0)</sup>.
 Among these features are its protocol orientation and its heavy bias toward immutability.
 The Scheme community has recognized the value of these features and has worked -- and continues to work -- to incorporate these features into the Scheme ecosystem.

 The issue of Clojure's reader, however, attracts less enthusiasm within the community.
 I think this is mistaken.
 There are at least two